emm13/01_GitPull/README.md

 ----------
 I rewrote the function _'muts.to.sigs.input'_ to accept the genome annotation package (BSGenome from Bioconductor) as a parameter therefore making it more flexible for old data.

-Use for Git :
+Why use Git ? :
 --------------
-I wanted to create a 'Pull Request' for the code which meant contacting the author of deconstructSigs to read my suggestions and think about incorporating it into his publically available code.
+The code for _deconstructSigs_ in on a Git repository so I thought I'd use Git to incoporate my changes.
+I wanted to create a 'Pull Request' for the code which meant contacting the author of _deconstructSigs_ to read my suggestions and think about incorporating it into his publically available code.
 I didn't even know it was called a 'pull' request when I started.
 [This](http://kbroman.org/github_tutorial/pages/fork.html) page I found was very helpful.

 Steps to 'Pull':
 ----------------